Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have come away with 11 wins in the 33 contests they have been listed as the underdogs in this season.
+- The Twins have won in 12, or 35.3%, of the 34 contests they have been named as odds-on underdogs this year.

-- Minnesota has a record of 5-12 in games where sportsbooks have it as underdogs of at least +110 on the moneyline.
+- Minnesota is 3-7 this season when entering a game as the underdog by +125 or more on the moneyline.

-- The moneyline set for this matchup implies the Twins have a 47.6% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Twins have a 44.4% chance of walking away with the win.

-- Minnesota and its opponents have hit the over in 43 of its 95 games with a total this season.
+- Minnesota's games have gone over the total in 44 of its 96 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!